idea-statica/iom-examples/README.md

 You can also download [idea connection file](https://github.com/idea-statica/iom-examples/blob/master/IOM.SteelFrame/SampleFiles/con-n2.ideaCon) of the created connection which can be open in IDEA StatiCa Connection.

-## How to create connection ?
+## Definition of a geometry of a connection
-To create a connection you need first define a connection point
+The geometry of a connection can be defined for each connection point on the in IOM.
+It be able to construct the connection data about connected members, their cutting (shortening) and components of the connection (plates, welds, bolts) are required.

-#### Example of create connection:
+#### Additional connection data in the connection point:
 ```C#
 IdeaRS.OpenModel.Connection.ConnectionPoint connection = new IdeaRS.OpenModel.Connection.ConnectionPoint();
 IdeaRS.OpenModel.Geometry3D.Point3D point = new IdeaRS.OpenModel.Geometry3D.Point3D() {